-Foglight for Hyper-V WinRM GPO script
+Hyper-V Monitoring in Foglight Evolve Cloud WinRM GPO script

 The GPO script is provided to allow for a streamlined deployment, including how to configure Windows Remote Management (WinRM).
 Users must run the script as the Administrator on the AD controller which is enabled on Windows Server 2008 R2, Windows Server 2012 or Windows Server 2012 R2.
-They must enable WinRM for all the Hyper-V[®] servers through one time setup at Domain Controller, login to just one Domain Controller, and change the group policy by running an automation script.
+They must enable WinRM for all the Hyper- V^{\otimes} servers through one time setup at Domain Controller, login to just one Domain Controller, and change the group policy by running an automation script.